uw-dims/dims-devguide/docs/source/sourcemanagement.rst

     Every now and then, you may do something with Git and immediately think, "Oh, snap!
 I did *not* want to do *that*..." :(

-    There are resource on Dave Dittrich's home page in the :ref:`dittrich:usinggit` section.
+    There are resources on Dave Dittrich's home page in the :ref:`dittrich:usinggit` section.
 Two good resources for learning how things work with Git (and how to undo them) are: